AgoraIO/Docs-Source/.github/way-of-working.md

 For API reference, if the HTML files are not provided by SMEs, the TWs follow this procedure to generate them:

 //Clarify the procedure and criteria for when the HTML files have to be re-generated.

+#### Minimal scope for documenting releases

+Some product releases do not require any major doc updates and only include the following:

+- Release notes
+- New SDK download link
+- New API html or even just a bump in the API version

+To document such releases:

+1. Create 3 milestone branches with the same name in Docs, Docs-Source-Private, and API-Reference repositories following the naming convention above, if not already created by the Documentation Architect.

+1. Create an update branch under the same name from each of those milestone branches.

+1. Update the release notes using the input provided by the CN team in Docs-Source-Private.
+Raise the PR back to the Docs-Source-Private milestone branch.

+1. Update the API reference with the zip(s) provided by the CN team in the API-Reference branch.
+If no zip is provided, find and replace the API version so that it is consistent with the release.
+Raise the PR back to the API-Reference milestone branch.

+1. Update `data/api-reference.js` with the latest version number and `data/sdks.js` with the new SDK download link in the Docs branch.
+Raise the PR back to the Docs milestone branch.

+1. Make sure all open PRs are linked to your ticket for better organization and easier review.

 ### Review